AdobeDocs/experience-manager-guides.en/help/product-guide/learning-content/create-qb.md

 # Create Question bank

 You can ease the process of creating quizzes by inserting questions directly from a question bank.
 This feature allows you to reuse existing questions, maintain consistency across assessments, and save time during quiz creation.
 To streamline quiz creation and reuse, you can create a customized question bank tailored to your specific requirements.

-Follow the steps below to create a question bank.
+Perform the following steps to create a question bank:

 1. Open a course in the **Course manager** and select **Add new** from the **Options menu**.
 1. Select **Question bank**.